- How do I access the event details page?

 A description of the event itself, with no character limit.

-You can create a more unique URL by editing your events Nickname; simply click on the text to edit.
+You can create a unique URL by editing your events' Nickname.
+Simply click on the text to edit it.

 Guests allowed per registration

-- Published: Appears in the app's event list, it is possible to trigger emails, push messages and register participants.
+- Published: It is possible to trigger emails, push messages, and register participants.